Sim007/PythonJourney/my1ML/readme.md

 ## Resource
 Fork from: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/

+## My Goal
+Bake a container for this example

 A machine learning project may not be linear, but it has a number of well known steps:

 - Define Problem.